Ukejima: Geography

 Ukejima is an island southeast of Kakeromajima, from which it is separated by a narrow strait.
 The second smallest inhabited island in the archipelago, the island has an area of 13.34 sqkm.
 The highest point, Mount Ōyama is 400 m above sea level.
 The coast of the island is surrounded by a coral reef.
 As with nearby Yoroshima to the northwest, the island is noted for its high density of habu poisonous vipers.

 The climate of Ukejima is classified as has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
 The rainy season lasts from May through September.
 The island is subject to frequent typhoons.

 History

-It is uncertain when Uke Island was first settled.
+It is uncertain when Ukejima was first settled.
 The island came under the control of the Satsuma Domain in 1609 and its incorporation into the official holdings of that domain was recognized by the Tokugawa shogunate in 1624.
 After the Meiji Restoration it was incorporated into Ōsumi Province and later became part of Kagoshima Prefecture.

-Following World War II, although with the other Amami Islands, Uke Island was occupied by the United States until 1953, at which time it reverted to the control of Japan.
+Following World War II, although with the other Amami Islands, Ukejima was occupied by the United States until 1953, at which time it reverted to the control of Japan.